cogdog/dailyblank/README.md

 # The Daily Blank Wordpress Theme
 by Alan Levine http://cog.dog/ or http://cogdogblog.com/

+**NOTE:** This is the last version that worked with Twitter.
+Because of their decision in 2023 to charge way too much money for its API and mostly breaking functionality that worked here since 2015, support for Twitter is removed.
+The current code and future developments will be recoded to work with Mastodon.
+This branch is left for... well maybe just as a sad commentary.

 -----
 *If this kind of stuff has any value to you, please consider supporting me so I can do more!*